amatter23/Freelance-Task-Manager/README.md

-# Freelancer Job Tracker ✍️
+# Freelance Task Manager ✍️

 ## Overview 🌐
 The Freelancer Job Tracker is a comprehensive platform designed to assist freelancers in managing, tracking, and analyzing their jobs and tasks.
 With an integrated frontend developed using React.js and a backend built with Django, the system offers a seamless experience for freelancers to stay on top of their game.